ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 * Attentions:

-  * In order to get the fusion image of the Radar date and the LiDAR point cloud, the calibration process will automatically or manually call another projection tool (`radar_lidar_visualizer`).
+  * In order to get the fusion image of the Radar data and the LiDAR point cloud, the calibration process will automatically or manually call another projection tool (`radar_lidar_visualizer`).
 The projection tool loads the extrinsic file of the Radar-to-Camera and Camera-to-LiDAR.
 Therefore, before tool starts, we need to make sure these two extirnsics are well calibrated and exsist in the specific path.

   * Type the following command to start the `radar_lidar_visualizer` program: